First Steps In Vegetarian Food

-I first cooked nut roast in the 1980s when I started to try out vegetarian dishes.
+I first cooked this nut roast recipe in the 1980s when I started to try out vegetarian dishes.
 I had a couple of vegetarian friends and the vegetarian restaurant Cranks was gaining in popularity.
 Cranks had their own version of nut roast in the cranks cookery book.
 I cannot remember where the original recipe I used, came from but as I cooked it a few more times, I evolved my own version of nut roast into the recipe below.

 Nut roast may be the archetypal vegetarian dinner, but it is easy to prepare, very nutritious and delicious.
 Packed with protein and nutrients, it is very satisfying

 Not Just For Vegetarians

 Nut roast sometimes has a bad reputation – may be because it is seen as the archetypal vegetarian dinner.
 There are certainly many variations of nut roast and once you have cooked it a couple of times, you can adapt it to your own tastes.
 Nut roast is very easy to prepare and makes preparing a roast dinner a breeze.

 My Own Easy Nut Roast Recipe

 You can vary the ingredients for your nut roast – especially the nut mix.
 I use a variety of mixed nuts – almonds, brazil nuts, pecans and walnuts.
 You can use any combination of nuts that you like.
 You can buy nuts already chopped or buy whole ones that you will need to put through a food processor.
 If you do buy whole ones, do make sure they are unsalted.

 Like many recipes, it is difficult to pinpoint exactly when the nut roast was truly born, but it is likely that it first appeared as a standard recipe in the early 1900s.
 It seems this is the time it first appeared in a recipe book.